chesslogical/chesslogical/README.md

 # Rust is god. -

 From web dev to anything, Rust is objectively superior.
 Ai will one day poop out a superior lang for sure, but for now the combo of Ai and the ultra strict Rust compiler produces superior code.
-Any lang that compiles junk code without halting is profoundly inferior.
-If the strict Rust compiler halts with error, feed the error back to ai.
-This is a GOOD thing, as it makes sure your code is right!
-It sometimes happens 10 or more times in a row but it is a GOOD thing !
-With experience you learn things like just make one small change at a time- tricks like that.
-Ai makes truly awesome rust apps tho.
-You do not need to know Rust lang- you just have to have some basic common sense and a vision- and Ai and the rust compiler will craft your code !

 ![3](https://github.com/user-attachments/assets/92b503f2-5576-4a9e-87a8-1ef612393cb5)